Haftamu-Hailu/Web_Scrapy/README.md

 This helps us to know the top three actors on each year based on the number of movies they participated.
 ![](top3actors.png)

-## Tag CLoud of actors by average Movie Rating
+## Tag cLoud of most popular actors by average movie rating
 ![](movierating.PNG)

 ## Challenges